 Recruitment Director's Message

-Much like learning to manage the airway or to resuscitate a septic patient, diversity and inclusion serves as yet another skill available for us to master.
-Read any business journal and you will see that diverse teams come out on top in profitability, problem-solving and success.
+Much like learning to manage the airway or resuscitate a septic patient, diversity and inclusion serve as yet another skill available for us to master.
+Read any business journal and you will see that diverse teams come out on top in profitability, problem-solving, and success.
 In medicine, there is no difference.
 Appreciating the differences which we all bring to Emergency Medicine will only enhance our specialty’s ability to care for our communities.

 While at NUEM, you will also be exposed to world-class faculty in both the ED and off-service rotations.
 Opportunities to engage mentors of diverse racial, gender, and sexual orientations are presented throughout the department and larger McGaw and Feinberg communities.
 Those mentoring relationships often extend beyond Northwestern, reflecting the close ties we have with surrounding programs.

 Recognizing the unique needs and challenges of diverse trainees and faculty, we have developed mentoring events focused on Women in EM, and URM in EM.
 Feinberg maintains a faculty, student, and trainee OutList and AllyList.
 We take pride in providing a diverse and inclusive environment wherein our residents safely care for patients and lead inclusive teams.
 Our department has developed a Diversity, Equity, and Inclusion committee made up of MDs, APPs, RNs, and other staff to ensure we live up to that charge.